xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 ### Check Git

+In the `xpack-dev-tools/meson-build-xpack` Git repo:

 - switch to the `xpack-develop` branch
 - if needed, merge the `xpack` branch

+No need to add a tag here, it'll be added when the release is created.

 ### Increase the version

-To prepare a new release, first determine the Meson Build version (like `0.57.2`) and update the `scripts/VERSION` file.
-The format is `0.57.2-1`.
+Determine the version (like `0.57.2`) and update the `scripts/VERSION` file; the format is `0.57.2-1`.
 The fourth number is the xPack release number of this version.
 A fifth number will be added when publishing the package on the `npm` server.